I’ve seen a shift away from pure storytelling to more story living.

 Shakirah Hill Taylor is Vice President of Strategic Communication and Digital Strategy at Metropolitan Group, a full-service social change agency that crafts and integrates strategic and creative services.
 Hill Taylor is also an adjunct faculty member at Georgetown University, where she earned her MA in PR and advertising.

-In this episode of Velocitize Talks, Hill Taylor shares her thoughts on values, Augmented Reality, and diversity.
+In this episode of Velocitize Talks, Shakirah Hill Taylor shares her thoughts on values, Augmented Reality, and diversity.

-Back to the basics: email marketing (2:08)
+Back to the Basics: Email Marketing (2:08)

-There are practical tools that we’re using when we’re rolling out campaigns and initiatives.
-One of my favorites is email marketing.
 In our work with nonprofit organizations, large foundations and government agencies, there’s so much opportunity to capture already rapt audiences and stakeholders who want to be invested in the work.

 Some sources cite email marketing as 40 times more effective than social media for reaching your target audiences.
 Why?
 A study by McKinsey & Co. found that email is still more ubiquitous than the largest social channels.
 Email also allows for greater personalization and content that’s not filtered by always-changing algorithms.

-Augmented Reality’s role in retail (3:31)
+Augmented Reality’s Role in Retail (3:31)

 I’m really excited to see how more organizations can pick up augmented reality as a way of making issues and the impact that needs to be made more tactical.

 AR is gaining traction with consumers and businesses.
 A report by eMarketer forecasts that in 2022, 95 million people will interact with AR images at least once a month.
 But it’s not just for hardcore gamers.

 Hill Taylor referenced a past campaign by the World Wildlife Foundation, backed by Coca-Cola, that allowed stakeholders to use AR to experience the impact on polar bears of the ice caps melting.